When Can Little One's Drink Water? A Guide for Parents

 What About Tap Water and Bottled Water?

-Cooled Boiled Water for Babies
+Cooled Boiled Water for Little One's

 When introducing water, cooled boiled water is the safest option.
 Parents can prepare it by boiling tap water, letting it cool, and offering it in small amounts.